mid1221213/RakuDroid/README.md

 Rakudo should be arch independant but is not completely.
 There is one shared library that is built with it: `dynext/libperl6_ops_moar.so`.
 That `dynext/` part is a bit annoying because it prevents the library to be installed in `jniLibs/$(JNI_ARCH)/` like the others because the Android system does not support subdirectories in this directory.
 We are then obliged to install it elsewhere.

-To build for, say, `X86_64`, the following occurs:
+When building the following occurs:
 - Rakudo is "git-cloned" from github at the release specified in the `RELEASE` variable.
 It is then built with no special processing, as it would be built for the host
 - MoarVM is "git-cloned" from github at the release specified in the same `RELEASE` variable.
 It is then patched (see `src/librakudroid/0001-Make-MoarVM-cross-compile-nicely-for-Android.patch`) to allow cross compiling for Android.
 It is at this very moment that the device (be it a real device or an emulator) is used.
 At the moment only **one** device should be connected, RakuDroid does not allow for specifying the target device.
 This is possible and easy to do, but too early for these specialized customizations in this project
 - `libperl6_ops_moar.so` is then cross compiled using the source in Rakudo